The Hudnalls Hideout treehouse is off the beaten track so it takes a little more effort to get here but your effort will be rewarded, we promise.

 The car parking area is level and gravelled..

-There is a short mostly downhill walk (approx. 150m) with a wheelbarrow across the wild flower meadow and a woodland track to get to the treehouse.
+There is a short mostly downhill walk (approx. 150m) with a wheelbarrow across the wild flower meadow (on mown grass paths) and a woodland track to get to the treehouse.
 The terrain is a mixture of grass and stone gravelled track so the terrain is unlevel and suitable footwear will be required.

 Please note there is no pathway lighting to the treehouse from the car parking area.
 A rechargeable torch is provided for your convenience and we encourage guests to arrive before dark for this reason.